shisotem/stanford-andrew-ng-ml-dl/s1_machine_learning_specialization/c2_advanced_learning_algorithms/w2_neural_network_training/09_back_propagation_optional/readme.md

 >
 > - 🤯 Numerical Differentiation: ∂J(w)/∂w = (J(w+ε) - J(w-ε)) / 2ε.
 For example, as ε=1<sup>-4</sup>.
 >
 > - 🤯 Symbolic Differentiation: both the input and output are **expressions**, not values.
 For instance, the derivative of x<sup>2</sup> with respect to x is 2x.
+Once we have the derivative function, which in this case is 2x, we can calculate the derivative at a specific value, such as x=3.0.
 >
 > - 😎 **Automatic Differentiation** (Back Propagation): use the **chain rule** to compute both derivatives **efficiently** and **accurately**.